TAPS Working Group

 preferences that can constrain or influence how an implementation

-candidates during establishment of a Connection.
+the candidates during establishment of a Connection.

 * Selection Property: A Transport Property that can be set to